Turn ordinary things into something with these seven simple survival hacks using ordinary household items you can use when the going gets tough!

 Step 1: Start by creating a hole in the bottom of the soda can tab.
 Then, create a sharp point by cutting as much metal around the hook as possible.
 Use a file to perfect the hole.

-Step 2: Cut a piece of paracord that is about 4-6 inches in length.
+Step 2: Cut a piece of paracord about 4-6 inches in length.

 Step 3: Insert your hook into the paracord.
 Cut any excess cord.